 Conclusion

-In summary, the beeps when turning on your Segway are completely normal before activation via the app.
+To summarize, the beeps when turning on your Segway are completely normal before activation via the app.
 This step is essential to fully enjoy your electric scooter.
-Also remember to check the handlebar lock, the battery status, and stay alert for any error codes.
-Regular maintenance and firmware updates will save you many inconveniences in the future!
-And if the problem persists despite everything, do not hesitate to seek an expert diagnosis.
+Also remember to check the handlebar lock, battery status, and stay alert for any error codes.
+Regular maintenance and firmware updates will save you many troubles in the future!
+And if the problem persists despite everything, don’t hesitate to call on an expert for a diagnosis.

-Feel free to take a look at our extensive collection of Segway electric scooters available on Weebot.
+Feel free to take a look at our vast collection of Segway electric scooters available on Weebot.